OlympusDAO/olympus-protocol-metrics-subgraph/docs/railway-metrics-api.md

 - `HASURA_GRAPHQL_ENDPOINT`: private Railway URL for Hasura GraphQL, for example `http://hasura.railway.internal/v1/graphql`.
-- `PUBLISHER_MODE`: use `full` for the first deployment backfill, then `incremental` for scheduled runs.
-Incremental mode requires `v2/manifest.json` to exist and exits with an error if the manifest is missing.
 - `PUBLISHER_PUBLIC_START_DATE`: first public API date, default `2022-05-01`.
 - `PUBLISHER_LOOKBACK_DAYS`: number of already-published days to regenerate when catching up from the existing manifest latest date.
 - `PUBLISHER_LOCK_TTL_MS`: S3 lock timeout for overlapping cron runs.
 The documented default is 12 hours (`43200000`) so a slow first bootstrap is not overtaken by the next hourly cron.
+- `INDEXER_DEPLOYMENT_ID`: required current indexer deployment identifier.
+The publisher writes data shards under `v2/deployments/<id>/...`, records those file keys in the internal manifest, and deletes stale deployment prefixes after the new manifest is published.
 - `PUBLISHER_START_DATE`: optional UTC calendar date for full backfills.
 - `PUBLISHER_END_DATE`: optional UTC calendar end date for controlled backfills or re-publishing a bounded window.